Why is Sarking Recommended for Boral Tile Roofing?October 28, 2019

 Protective Roof/Vapour Barrier

-Boral Sarking Fall Arrest is said to be a very effective vapour barrier when sealed with recommended tapes.
+Sarking Fall Arrest is said to be a very effective vapour barrier when sealed with recommended tapes.
 Its product specification shows that it has a high vapour and water barrier rating.
-The water vapour transmission of a Boral Sarking roof tile has a maximum of 2 (Ng/Ns).
+The water vapour transmission of a Sarking roof tile has a maximum of 2 (Ng/Ns).
 It can also provide with added protection against stormwater, condensation and wind is achieved in roof structures when applied under roof tiles.

 Tensile Strength

 Two directions are considered in measuring its tensile strength and edge tear resistance namely – machine and lateral.
-A Boral Sarking roof tiling has a tensile strength with machine direction of 13 kilo-newtons per metre (kN/M) at a minimum and a lateral direction of 10.5 kilo-newtons per metre (kN/M) at a minimum.
+A Sarking roof tiling has a tensile strength with machine direction of 13 kilo-newtons per metre (kN/M) at a minimum and a lateral direction of 10.5 kilo-newtons per metre (kN/M) at a minimum.
 However, its edge tear resistance machine and lateral direction both has a minimum of 90 (N) newtons.

 Other Product Specifications

-Aside from the abovementioned qualities, the use of Sarking in Boral roof tiling ensures a high wind load protection and a good acoustic performance agent.
+Aside from the abovementioned qualities, the use of Sarking in roof tiling ensures a high wind load protection and a good acoustic performance agent.
 It is also considered a membrane that is extra heavy duty with a flammability index <5 of <5.
 Its R. Value is independently tested and endorsed.
 During winter, it rates at R1 (1.04) while it rates at R1.5 (1.45) during summer.

 BCA, AS, and AS/NZS Compliance

-Sarking Boral roof tiling also satisfies Building Code of Australia (BCA) specifications and requirements for Reflective Foil Laminates and BCA Part 3.7.1 Fire Hazard Properties.
+Sarking roof tiling also satisfies Building Code of Australia (BCA) specifications and requirements for Reflective Foil Laminates and BCA Part 3.7.1 Fire Hazard Properties.
 It also has a Low Flammability Index in accordance with AS 1530.2.
 Aside from that, it complies with AS/NZS 4040.4 Impact Resistance (Sandbag Test) and satisfies specifications and requirements of AS/NZS 4200.1 for ‘Pliable Building Membranes’ which is a manual recognised by the BCA Part 3.5 Roof and Cladding.
 Most importantly, it satisfies health and safety regulations.

-For more information regarding the use of Sarking in Boral roof tiling, contact Ajax Gregson Roofing.
+For more information regarding the use of Sarking in roof tiling, contact Ajax Gregson Roofing.
 With over 15 years of industry experience, it provides its customers with expert advice, quality workmanship and genuine customer service.

 Ajax Gregson TIles